aakashns/dextrous/README.md

 ### `nameActionCreator(actionCreator, name)`

-Given an action creator and a name, returns a new action creators which adds the `name` property to the resulting action.
+Given an `actionCreator` and a name, returns a new action creator which adds the `name` property to the resulting action.

 #### Example
 ```javascript